 - Warning is a temporary internal status used for advising purposes; it should not be reported to another institution.

-- Required Withdrawal for academic reasons is not the same as disciplinary expulsion.
-There is no obligation to report a Required Withdrawal to a graduate school.
+- Required Academic Leave is not the same as disciplinary expulsion.
+There is no obligation to report a Required Academic Leave to a graduate school.
 However, the gap in registration shown on the external transcript may need explanation.